-Wondering how to get a bigger tax refund this season?
+Wondering how to get a bigger tax refund?
 Taking advantage of money-saving tax credits and deductions is just one way to maximize your refund.
-Here are some other strategies that will boost your refund or at least help you pay no more than you owe.
+Here are some other strategies that will help you get a bigger refund on your taxes or at least help you pay no more than you owe.

 Adjust your tax withholding